-Google Ads is one of the top options for Law Firms aiming for sustainable growth through marketing.
-The COVID-19 pandemic has changed our lives in so many ways, and among the most impacted marketing aspects is the continuously growing importance of digital components.
+Google Ads is one of the top options for law firms aiming for sustainable growth through marketing.
+The COVID-19 pandemic has changed our lives in so many ways.
+Among the most impacted marketing aspects is the continuously growing importance of digital components.
 As the leading search network, Google understands the current environment and is trying to bring updates to the way advertisers can build their campaigns and show their ads.

-In previous articles, we’ve worked on recapping bilingual PPC for Law Firms (2020), bringing you the hottest predicted trends for Google Ads in 2021 and tips that will help your Law Firm’s Google Ads take off in 2021.
-As we have left behind us the first month of 2021 and we’re well into February, we’re getting news from Google with updates regarding their ads, affecting the way you can set up your campaigns and their performance.
-Are you ready for the most current changes and updates and the ways they might affect your Law Firm’s digital marketing?
+In previous articles, we’ve worked on recapping bilingual PPC for Law Firms (2020), bringing you the hottest predicted trends for Google Ads in 2021 and tips to help your Law Firm’s Google Ads take off in 2021.
+As we leave behind the first month of 2021 and find ourselves well into February, we’re getting news from Google with updates regarding their ads that will likely affect the way you can set up your campaigns and their performance.
+Are you ready to learn about the most current changes and updates and the ways they might affect your law firm’s digital marketing?

 Let’s get started.

 - Google announced that it is shifting away from the broad match modifier.

 We should start our first point with a brief overview of what broad match modifiers are.
 People consider them an in-between option between broad & phrase match.
 With the broad match option, your keyword will be triggered whenever there’s a query including it.
 The difference in broad match modifier (BMM) is that your ad will be activated with a query including your keyword in exact or close matching conditions.
 Advertisers have been using it as an alternative to getting a looser match than phrase match allows while gaining more control over the triggering conditions broad match allows.